 In the meantime, the results of the compress method showed a significant level of pain reduction after red ginger compress and warm water compress.
-According to Zuriati (2017), since labor pain and anxiety are correlated, red ginger can reduce anxiety by reducing labor pain.
-It has a heating effect, which may relieve pain, stiffness, and muscle spasm.
-It also may prevent the vasodilatation of blood vessels as well [18].
-The benefits of red ginger in reducing pain reached their peak after 20 min of intervention.
-Furthermore, red ginger compress allegedly led to a greater metabolism rate, causing the increase of blood flow rate.
-As a result, more leukocytes can be delivered to lessen the pain [19].
+According to Zuriati (2017), since labour pain and anxiety are correlated, red ginger can reduce anxiety by reducing labour pain.
+It has a heat effect, which may relieve pain, stiffness, and muscle spasm.
+It also may prevent the vasodilatation of blood vessels as well (18).
+The benefits of red ginger in reducing pain reached its peak after 20 minutes of intervention.
+Furthermore, red ginger compress allegedly led to a greater metabolism rate, causing the increasing of blood flow rate.
+As a result, more leukocytes can be delivered to lessen the pain (19).

-Similar to the effect of red ginger compress, warm water compresses also showed pain reduction effects.
-This aligned with the results from Marlina (2018), Bakara et al. (2013), and Paulina et al. (2011) showing that warm water compress exhibited the effect of pain reduction [12, 20, 21].
-Warm water compress showed a relaxation effect due to its ability in increasing the blood flow rate to reduce pain from spasm and stiffness.
-It also maintained vascular system components in a vasodilatation condition, as a result, the blood flow to pelvic muscles became homeostatic, and the patient adapted to the pain during labor.
-Perry and Potter (1993) further explained that warm water compress is a cutaneous stimulation to release endorphin and block pain stimulus transmission [22].
+Similar to the effect of red ginger compress, warm water compress also showed pain reduction effects.
+This aligned with the results from Marlina (2018), Bakara et al. (2013) and

+Paulina et al. (2011) showing that warm water compress exhibited the effect of pain reduction (12, 20, 21).
+Warm water compress showed relaxation effect due to its ability in increasing blood flow rate to reduce pain from spasm and stiffness.
+It also maintained vascular system component in a vasodilatation condition as a result the blood flow to pelvic muscles became homeostatic and patient adapted to the pain during labour.
+Perry and Potter (1993) further explained that warm water compress is a cutaneous stimulation to release endorphin and block pain stimulus transmission (22).